ProfessorComposerProfessorBroadcasterProfessorHostProfessorWriter Dan Golding

 PROFILE:

-I speak with Kate Holden for The Saturday Paper about my academic work, my music, my broadcasting, and writing.
+Dan speaks with The Saturday Paper about his work, his music, his broadcasting, and writing.

 INTERVIEW: